Counselling and

 Your first appointment

-Therapy can provide a quiet and accepting place where you can be heard and acknowledged as well as a place to actively and creatively explore important issues.
 Our first session involves gathering key information about what's going on in your life, so it can have a different vibe to how we'd be when we've settled into working together.

 It's also a space with no obligations on either side i.e. we have an initial conversation and start to get a sense of whether we could work well together.